-This stage seeks to identify technically feasible, economically viable and environmentally acceptable site options within a defined area.
-The search area may vary depending on terrain, other infrastructure, designated areas and features and connection options or electrical loss tolerances.
+This stage seeks to identify technically feasible, economically viable and environmentally acceptable site options within a defined area. designated areas and features and connection options or electrical loss tolerances.
 The aim is to identify several potential sites which can be initially assessed for suitability, with a preferred site identified.